mfractor/xamarin-forms.migrating-list-view-to-collection-view/part-one-benefits.md

 We will cover the `EmptyView` property in depth in the next article in this series.

-### Item Snapping

-When users scroll through our lists, we may want to force the list to snap to the start, center, or end of an item.
-This type of feature is common in apps, ie: a horizontal collection of cards that snap to center as you scroll.

-We will cover item snapping later in this series.

 ## CollectionView: Increased Flexibility

 Lastly, `CollectionView` is much more flexible for presenting collections of items: